MOXHAN/Ollama_chat/readme.md

-# LLM-Chat Application using Ollama and Streamlit
+# LLM-Chat Application using Ollama and Streamlit with simple RAG

 Using Ollama, running LLMs locally becomes very easy.
 Ollama offers many Open-Source LLMs, which can be downloaded.
 Because Ollama itself only offers a Server + Client or Terminal Interface, I wanted to create a simple chat GUI using Streamlit.